 Council members to respond to email received from Constituency Travel re. travel for meeting

-Heather to share draft agenda with Council
+Heather to share draft agenda with Council (COMPLETED 9 Nov)

+ICANN staff to schedule call with GNSO leadership to discuss Strategic Planning Session and apply particular focus on what decisions are needed and when.
+Include as topic for 30 November Council meeting.

 ACTION ITEMS FROM THE GNSO WRAP-UP SESSION ON 2 NOVEMBER 2017